What are the NCAA rules relating to recruiting visits?

 A visit to ASU is considered an official visit if any part of the visit (other than complimentary admissions to a home athletics event) is financed by ASU.
 An unofficial visit is any visit to ASU that is made at a prospective student-athlete’s own expense.

 Rules for official and unofficial visits.

 There are numerous NCAA rules that govern the conduct of an official visit to a member institution, like ASU.
 Those rules have been incorporated into ASU’s official visit policy and process.
-Click here to review ASU’s official visit policy or login to ARMS for the documentation that ASU coaches and student hosts complete before a prospective student-athlete’s visit to campus.
+Click here to review ASU’s official visit policy.

 The only expenses that NCAA rules allow ASU to provide a prospective student-athlete on an unofficial visit are three complimentary admissions to a home athletics contest through the use of a pass list (not hard tickets).
 Those admissions are for the exclusive use of the prospective student-athlete and those accompanying the prospective student-athlete on the visit.
 Please note that in all sports except basketball and football, an individual cannot make an unofficial visit to any NCAA Division I institution until September 1 of his or her junior year in high school.